Gad-Bioinfo-Lab/cnvCompare/README.md

 # cnvCompare

-cnvCompare is a bioinformatics tool used to compare and counts Copy Number Variations (Del or Dup) from several samples The tool algorithm is described in :
+cnvCompare is a bioinformatics tool used to compare and counts Copy Number Variations (Del, Dup or Inv) from several samples The tool algorithm is described in : <link to the paper>

 ## Author